carpentries/scaffolds/instructions/git.md

 To follow along with the Git lesson, we will be using RStudio Cloud.
 Please follow these instructions carefully.

+## Creating an RStudio account

+> Note, if you already have an RStudio Cloud account, you can skip this step

 1. Navigate your browser to <https://rstudio.cloud> and click sign up or login
   ![Login screen for RStudio Cloud](img/login-rstudio.png)
 2. You should log in using one of the three provided methods (Google, GitHub, or create a username and password).
    ![RStudio Cloud login screen](img/rstudio-login.png)

+## Creating a new RStudio Project

 2. Once signed in, click on the "New Project" button
   ![New Project for RStudio Cloud](img/rstudio-new-project.png)
 3. When RStudio opens, create a new folder called "Desktop"